WHAT IS CROWDFUNDING?

 The good news is, when it works, significant amounts of money can be raised.
 The process can net low-cost publicity and buzz for a product or business.
 It’s possible to test the market for an idea or product without spending much money.
 Another bonus: You may build a rabid social media following and an excited and vocal base of customers who want the company to succeed.

 While not all crowdfunding projects will succeed, many do, and some can achieve funding greatly above what they were aiming for.
-In order to have success on crowdfunding platforms a great idea with an interesting hook is of course a necessity, but what is clear is that there is huge potential for crowdfunding to really help startup businesses grow further, and that as an alternative source of finance they are more than worthwhile.
+In order to have success on crowdfunding platforms, a great idea with an interesting look is of course, a necessity, but what is clear is that there is huge potential for crowdfunding to really help startup businesses grow further and that as an alternative source of finance, they are more than worthwhile.